A young woman walking a pinto horse in a grassy field on a cloudy day with trees in the background.

-We are committed to getting the best out of every horse by doing the best for every horse.
-Through consent-based, holistic care, we seek to foster their physical and mental wellbeing to allow them to share who they are - or who they want to be.
-Sometimes we find the best therapy horse in a big warmblood with poor proprioception; other times we learn the talented jumper pony would rather make sand castles with the kids than carry a rider.
-No matter what the end result is, we believe ensuring every horse leaves with optimal health, clarity, and the ability to receive and extend love is the ultimate success.
+We get the best out of every horse by supporting their physical and mental wellbeing, letting them share their personality with us and with your child.
+Sometimes the best therapy horse is a giant goofball, and other times it’s the fancy pony.
+No matter what the end result is, we believe ensuring every horse in our program has optimal health and the ability to receive and extend love is the ultimate success.

 Our Ethos